 Adequate provision for the release of air from the pipeline shall be made at any high points and blank flanges.

-Potable water shall be used for the cleansing, testing and swabbing of the water pipelines unless otherwise directed by the .
+Potable water shall be used for the cleansing, testing and swabbing of the water pipelines unless otherwise directed by the Project Manager.

 Testing Method Program and Notification

-Before any testing of a pipeline, the Contractor shall submit a program of testing to the for approval.
+Before any testing of a pipeline, the Contractor shall submit a program of testing to the Project Manager for approval.

-The Contractor shall notify the at least 5 working days beforehand of his intention to test a section of pipeline.
+The Contractor shall notify the Project Manager at least 5 working days beforehand of his intention to test a section of pipeline.

 On completion of main laying and sectional testing and before leaving the site, the whole pipeline shall be subjected to an overall comprehensive pressure test.
-The consent of the shall be sought for the testing arrangement before the tests commence.
+The consent of the Project Manager shall be sought for the testing arrangement before the tests commence.

 The Contractor shall be solely responsible for deployment of his labor, equipment and materials during the period of notice and test, and no claims for extra payment for unproductive time in this period shall be made.